-These are essential teaching materials in the class of religious education.
+These are essential teaching aids in the class of religious education.
 The use of pictures by the teacher helps students to understand better what they are being taught and also helps them in retaining the information being given to them.
-Pictures of Jesus Christ, Moses, Joshua, Eli and Samuel, prophet Mohammed (S.A.W.) can be used in teaching specific topics in both religions.